Kequc/github-pages-render/readme.md

 The `dir` parameter is optional in all cases defaulting to the current directory, it should be the root of your project.

-### Server

-To preview your docs directory run `github-pages-render server [dir]`, this will start a very simple server on port `8080` (by default).
-So that you can preview what the finished product will look like on Github pages.

 ### Init

 To initialise your project, run `github-pages-render [-f] init [dir]`.
 This will add all of the scaffolding files to your project.
+To remove existing files and folders first use the `-f` flag, this will essentially run `remove` as described below.

+### Remove

-If you want to overwrite existing filders and files use the `-f` flag.
+If you want to remove existing files and folders related to this library,  run `github-pages-render remove [dir]`.
 It will ask you if you want to delete each existing item.

+### Server

+To preview your docs directory run `github-pages-render server [dir]`, this will start a very simple server on port `8080` (by default).
+So that you can preview what the finished product will look like on Github pages.

-### Exec
+### Render

 To render your docs directory contents from markdown run `github-pages-render [dir]`.
-All existing contents with the exception of the `assets` folder, and a few other key files, will be deleted and new ones put in their place.
+All existing contents with exception of the `assets` folder and any defined important files, will be deleted and new ones put in their place.

 ### github-pages.json